andi23rosca/andi.dev/content/blog/solid-resource-storage.md

 For people using `solid-start`, this pattern works just as well for `createRouteData` and the other route data functions, since they all wrap around resources and expose the `storage` option.
 ## Extra info

-The example above is simplified so it's easier to understand the main point of the article.
+The example above is simplified so it's easier to understand the main points.

 The code does work, but it's missing types.
-If you were to copy the implementation and you're using typescript you will run into some weird type issues stemming from the complex generic type the `storage` option accepts.
+If you were to copy the implementation and you're using typescript you will run into some weird type issues stemming from the complex generic type that `storage` accepts.

 I have published a full working example here: [link to repo](https://github.com/andi23rosca/solid-storage-example).
-It has proper types and also a generic `createResourceStorage` function that you can copy and use to simplify your code.
+It has proper types and also a generic `createResourceStorage` function that you can copy and reuse to simplify your code.

 Happy coding!